vd-sh/mp3-player/README.md

 ## Note
 - I will be adding all the files like code, 2-layer PCB draft, enclosure .step: step by step as I complete, organize, and progress in the project.
 Stay tuned!
-- Until then, y'all will love to see my completed projects [BakeBuild- Cookie Cutters](https://github.com/vd-sh/cookie-cutters) and [FuseRing- Key Rings](https://github.com/vd-sh/key-rings) :)
+- Until then, y'all will love to see my completed projects [BakeBuild- Cookie Cutters](https://github.com/vd-sh/cookie-cutters), [FuseRing- Key Rings](https://github.com/vd-sh/key-rings) & [Macondo- Retropuzz Game](https://github.com/vd-sh/retropuzz) :)